 --- Crescent Dragonwagon

+WE CAN NO LONGER HAVE WHAT WE HAD.
+SOMETIMES THE BEST WAY TO REORIENT IS TO QUIT RESISTING DISORIENTATION.
+MAYBE EVEN EMBRACE IT.
+FOR NOW.
 Thanksgiving, it turns out, is a great day on which to travel.
 The Thanksgiving after I was widowed for the second time, I spent much of Thanksgiving literally in the air.
-And that — strangely, strangely — felt just right to me that year.
-Because, I was in the air.
-My assumed life had ended for the second time nine… Read More
+And that — strangely,… Read More

 Our beloved partner is no longer on earth.
 And now it’s the holidays.
 Sometimes other people, not realizing they’re doing it, ask us to dress grief up in party clothes.
 We may even ask it of ourselves.
 But we don’t have to do it.
 In the fall of 2004, my friend Kay’s husband, the love of her life, left this… Read More